Brad Benavides: 2023: Formula 2 debut

 In November 2022, Benavides would compete in the Formula 2 post-season test for Charouz Racing System, partnering F2 veteran Roy Nissany at the Yas Marina Circuit.
 Shortly after, Benavides was confirmed to drive for the outfit in 2023 alongside Nissany under the new name PHM Racing by Charouz.
 He prepared for the season by competing in the Formula Regional Middle East Championship at the start of the year with Hyderabad Blackbirds by MP Motorsport, taking two points finishes and notably being involved in a crash at Kuwait Motor Town where his car flipped over several cars, Benavides narrowly outqualified teammate Nissany during his Formula 2 debut.
 The year would become a struggle, as Benavides failed to score points throughout the campaign.
-In addition, the American would become involved in multiple incidents, namely a collision with Amaury Cordeel in Jeddah, crashes at Melbourne and Baku, and a retirement on the opening lap of the Silverstone sprint race after being spun around by Clément Novalak.
+In addition, he would become involved in multiple incidents, namely a collision with Amaury Cordeel in Jeddah, crashes at Melbourne and Baku, and a retirement on the opening lap of the Silverstone sprint race after being spun around by Clément Novalak.
 Before the round at Spa-Francorchamps, it was announced that Benavides would be replaced by Euroformula Open racer Josh Mason.
 Benavides did not return that year, finishing 22nd in the standings with a highest finish of tenth in the Baku sprint race.